njuhugn/JumbaStar/README.md

 \subsubsection{Limitation}
-We believe the small factor level lower our accuracy in prediction.
-We can not reduce factor levels to 100 instead of 20 due to the lack of memory.
+We believed the small number factor levels lowered our accuracy in prediction.
+Due to the limited memory, we could only have 20 factor levels for ad\_id at maximum.